Izurii/Lenovo-Y720-KB-Led-Controller/libs/led/README.md

 }
 ```

-With this thing compiled let's if it's working or not...
+With this thing compiled let's test if it's working or not...

 ![image](https://user-images.githubusercontent.com/46232520/148061056-55f34bd2-ce6f-43c1-a994-c03b40915677.png)

-Yesss, it worked!!!!
+Yesss, it worked!!
 Idk what those two bytes means but it worked so I'm not questioning it.

 Let's collect our things and see what we've got at this point: